Michigan Insurance Licensing

 How long does a Michigan insurance license last before renewal?

-Michigan insurance licenses have a 3-year renewal cycle, which is longer than the 2-year cycle common in most states.
-This means you need to complete CE requirements less frequently.
-Michigan requires 24 hours of CE per renewal period, including 3 hours of ethics.
+Michigan insurance producer licenses are perpetual as long as CE requirements are met.
+The state operates on a 2-year CE compliance cycle, with credits due by the first day of your birth month at the end of each cycle.
+Michigan requires 24 hours of CE per cycle, including 3 hours of ethics.
 No fingerprinting is required for the Michigan insurance license application, which helps streamline the initial process.

 Ready to Get Your Michigan Insurance License?